×

 • Consistency in Taking Oil Samples: Ensure that you are collecting the sample from the same location on the system and utilizing the same sampling procedure every single time.
 It is recommended to never fill a sample bottle more than 3/4 full.

-• Inspect Sample Before Sending to Lab: Check that the volume of the oil sample is sufficient for testing requirements.
+• Inspect Sample Before Testing: Check that the volume of the oil sample is sufficient for testing requirements.
 Conduct a visual inspection of the sample to ensure it is in a suitable condition for testing.
 Additionally, check for sediment, water, ferrous wear (using a magnet), and any changes in color (such as darkening or haziness) that may indicate maintenance concerns.
 Flag any issues to the maintenance team.

 Conclusion